 Our departure time depends on the lunar cycle and varies between 06:00 and 09:00.
 You will be notified a week before of the exact time.
 Afternoon sessions, when available, will start no later than 14:15.

-If we have to cancel a trip due to severe weather conditions you will be notified 19:00 the day before.
+If we have to cancel a trip due to severe weather conditions, which happens sometimes, you will be notified before 19:00 the previous day.
 You will be offered either an alternative date, or you will be issued with a full refund.
 If you have to cancel or rebook for any reason, we would appreciate a minimum of 10 days notice; otherwise, unfortunately we won’t be able to refund you.

 Bass | Seabass | Dicentrarchus labrax

 “Bass are a highly sought after fish, and bass angling attracts some of Britain’s most committed anglers due to the fighting qualities and high reputation of this striking looking fish.